What is home buyers insurance and do I need it?

 Critical illness cover

-Critical illness cover gives you financial protection if you become seriously ill or injured, paying out a lump sum that you can use to pay your mortgage, make up for lost income or anything else you choose.
+Critical illness cover gives you financial protection if you become seriously ill or injured, paying out a lump sum on diagnosis.
+You can use the money to pay your mortgage, replace lost income, private medical treatment or anything else you choose.

 Compare quotes for cheaper insurance